-The Birds: The dodo is extinct, and there is not much known about this bird, though it is often referenced as a clumsy, idiotic bird, making its extinction inevitable.
+The Birds: The dodo is extinct and there is not much known about this bird, though it is often referenced as clumsy and idiotic, making its extinction inevitable.

 - Graceful as a Swan

-The Birds: Swans are often symbols of romance and beauty because of their white plumage and the beautiful curves of their long necks.
+The Birds: Swans are often symbols of romance and beauty because of their white plumage and the graceful curves of their long necks.